 Flag Operation type FE_EX_FN_SCALBN Scaling.
 Note The FE_EX_INTYPE_MASK flag only specifies the type of the first operand.
 The second operand is always an int .
 FE_EX_FN_NEXTAFTER Next representable number.
 Note Both operands are the same type.
-Calls to nexttoward cause the value of the second operand to change to a value that is of the same type as the first operand.
+Calls to next toward cause the value of the second operand to change to a value that is of the same type as the first operand.
 This does not affect the result.
-The execution was raised explicitly by family covert() of FE_EX_FN_RAISE The exception was raised explicitly, by feraiseexcept() or feupdateenv().
+FE_EX_FN_RAISE The exception was raised explicitly, by feraiseexcept() or ·· feupdateenv().
 In this case, almost nothing in the edata word is valid.